2009 Shanghai Masters

 The 2009 Roewe Shanghai Masters was a professional ranking snooker tournament that took place between 7–13 September 2009 at the Shanghai Grand Stage in Shanghai, China.
+It was the third edition of the tournament since it was first held in 2007.

 Ronnie O'Sullivan won in the final 10–5 against Liang Wenbo.

 Prize fund

 The breakdown of prize money for this year is shown below: